connorwotkowicz/BeatMVP/README.md

-This project has a Vite version and a Next verison.
+This project has a Vite version and a Next verison ([Current Next Build](https://beatseq.vercel.app)).